Collagen vs. Whey: Pros, Cons & What To Look For In Your Supplement

 Given its role in multiple tissues, collagen works to improve several areas of health:*

 - Gut health.
-Taking collagen can also help your gut health journey, in conjunction with a well-rounded lifestyle.* Collagen contains glycine and glutamine, two amino acids with anti-inflammatory properties and has been shown to support gut health.* Glutamine, in particular, is a preferred source of energy for intestinal cells.*
+Taking collagen can also help your gut health journey, in conjunction with a well-rounded lifestyle.* Collagen contains glycine8 and glutamine9, two amino acids with anti-inflammatory properties and has been shown to support gut health10.* Glutamine, in particular, is a preferred source of energy for intestinal cells9.*